A Way Abroad Logo

 The Czech Republic, like Thailand, also offers programs to get your TEFL certification in-country.
 This isn’t the only way to get hired but again is a great option if you prefer to pay a bit more to have some help throughout the process.

-9. Hungary
+8. Hungary

 Similar to the Czech Republic, Hungary is another amazing spot to live in Central Europe.
 Also like the Czech Republic, it’s much easier to get hired if you take advantage of certain visas and programs.

-Basic requirements to teach English in Hungary:
+Requirements to Teach English in Hungary:

 • Native English Speaker